 - Specify how often you want the rule to run.

 - Choose if you want an email sent to you when the rule is run.

 - Optional: If you want to see a preview of what would happen if the rule runs immediately, click Preview.

 For example, if you create a rule to increase your budget based on CTR automatically, you can use this preview to see which budgets would change and by how much.

 - Click Save.

-Note, you can also set up automated rules on the Ad groups, Ads and Keywords tabs.
+Please note that you can also set up automated rules on the Ad groups, Ads and Keywords tabs.